jodyguillen/springboot-project-scheduler/README.md

 	- duration = 2
 	- depends on A and C
 	- followed by E and G
+	- G is a non-existent activity, so it will be ignored

 E
 	- duration = 3